faizanbhat/project-euler/README.md

 15. How many lattice paths are there through a 20x20 grid?
 16. What is the sum of the digits of the number 21000?
 17. If all the numbers from 1 to 1000 (one thousand) inclusive were written out in words, how many letters would be used?
+18. Max Path Sum 1: Find the maximum total from top to bottom of the triangle.